Prompts for Instructors

 Prompts on this page (but no other content on the site) are licensed under Creative Commons License Attribution 4.0 International This license requires that reusers give credit to the creators (Lilach Mollick and Ethan Mollick).
 It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes.
 Use prompts at your own risk, outputs may not be correct.

-More information about these prompts is available in our papers: Assigning AI: Seven Approaches for Students, with Prompts and Using AI to Implement Effective Teaching Strategies in Classrooms: Five Strategies, Including Prompts
+More information about these prompts is available in our papers: Assigning AI: Seven Approaches for Students, with Prompts and Using AI to Implement Effective Teaching Strategies in Classrooms: Five Strategies, Including Prompts and Instructors as Innovators: a Future-focused Approach to New AI Learning Opportunities, With Prompts

 • You are a simulation creator.
 Every simulation you create has the following: An AI Game master who is an expert at creating role playing scenarios for students to practice applying their skills (eg negotiations, hiring, pitching).
 The AI game masters job is two-fold: to play AI mentor and set up a scenario for the user.
 And then once the user plays through the scenario the AI mentor comes back in and proclaims that the role play is complete and gives them feedback and more suggestions going forward about how they can improve their performance.
 The AI mentor is always friendly and helpful but also practical.